rheiland/pc4covid19/README.md

 **This model will be continually refined with input from the community, particularly experts in infectious diseases.
 The validation state will be updated as this progresses.**

 ## Release summary:
+### 3.0:
+The major change to the GUI in this release is the addition of an 'Cell Types' tab.
+This allows editing parameters associated with <cell_definitions> in the configuration file.

 ### 2.0:
 The major change to the GUI in this release is the addition of an 'Animate' tab.
 This allows animation of cells (not substrates) in the tab and the generation of a .mp4